Regé-Jean Page: Early life and education

-Regererai Page was born on 27 April 1988 in London, to an English preacher and a Zimbabwean nurse.
-He is the third of four children, and was once in a band with his brother.
-He spent his childhood in his mother's native Harare before returning to London for secondary school, where he took up acting as a hobby and studied sound engineering at the National Youth Theatre.
-After two years of auditioning, he enrolled at Drama Centre London.
+Regé-Jean Page was born to an English preacher father and a Zimbabwean nurse mother in London, England.
+He has a brother, Tose Page, and was once in a band with him.
+They also worked together as a duo named Tunya.
+He spent his childhood in his mother's native Harare before moving to London for secondary school, where he took up acting as a hobby and studied sound engineering at the Northern Technical College.
+After two years of auditioning, he matriculated at Drama Centre London.